Conceptual-Machines/ReaWrap/README.md

 ![REAPER](https://img.shields.io/badge/REAPER-7.0+-green.svg)
 ![Version](https://img.shields.io/badge/version-0.2.0-orange.svg)

-**Object-Oriented Lua Wrapper for the REAPER ReaScript API**
+**OOP Implementation of Lua ReaScript API**

-Write REAPER scripts faster with a clean, intuitive API.
+Write REAPER scripts faster with a clean, intuitive, object-oriented interface.

+## History

+This project started in 2020 as a way to learn Lua while scratching an itch: the REAPER API is incredibly powerful, but its C-style interface felt verbose and low-level.
+I wanted something more intuitive — an object-oriented layer that reads more like Python than pointer arithmetic.
+So I scraped the REAPER documentation with Python and auto-generated Lua wrapper classes around it.

+Like many side projects, it eventually got shelved.
+But the itch never went away.

+Fast forward to 2025 — ReaWrap has been resurrected, reorganized, and expanded.
+The codebase is cleaner, the API is more complete, and it now includes full support for REAPER 7's FX containers.

 ## Why ReaWrap?